-Reishi is a well known adapotogen,* shown to improve adrenal cortical function, which is why it has the ability to support the body during states of stress.
+Reishi is a well-known adaptogen,* shown to improve adrenal cortical function, which is why it has the ability to support the body during states of stress.
 Reproductive health issues and infertility may increase a person’s stress level.
-For those who are finding it hard to manage their stress levels, reishi may be an option.
+For those who are finding it hard to manage their stress levels, Reishi may be an option.

 Liver health is vital to hormonal balance.
 Reishi’s ability to support and protect liver health may be useful for those who have been through several cycles of medicated IUI, IVF or long-term birth-control use, which may have an impact on the liver.

 The effects of this mushroom on the body are cumulative.
 This simply means that daily use, over time, is necessary to achieve full benefits.

 Reishi has been shown to reduce pelvic inflammation when administered daily in 3 separate doses of 12 mL extract.
 Reishi’s ability to reduce pelvic inflammation makes it a good candidate for managing the discomfort of endometriosis, uterine fibroids, dysmenorrhea, and PID.

 Tincture: 80-100 drops, 4 to 6 times a day